Belmond Casa de Sierra Nevada’s Presidential Suite is located in an 18th-century mansion and has two furnished terraces.

 Those traveling to San Miguel should fly into Leon / Guanajuato Airport (BJX).
 From this airport, it’s about a 90-minute drive to the city.
 For those arriving by private jet, Queretaro Airport is the spot to touch down, and it’s just 60 minutes from San Miguel.
 Upon arrival, check into the Presidential Suite at Belmond Casa de Sierra Nevada.
 Note: Make sure to book well in advance during holidays, including Independence Day (September 15), Dia de los Muertos (November 1-2), Christmas and New Year’s Eve.
 The hotel’s top accommodation, suitable for VIPs, is the Presidential Suite.
 This accommodation gives guests ample space with a full lounge to relax in.
 The suite also has touches inspired by the Mexican culture like the Talavera-tiled bathroom.
 Our favorite amenities in this oasis are the two balconies that are equipped to host parties and barbeques.
 (We think this room would be the perfect place to host a bachelor or bachelorette party.)
 By the way, did we mention the private plunge pool and butler service?
 That’s right.
 Butler service will make hosting any celebration simple; as a plus, all accommodations at Belmond Casa de Sierra Nevada come with this posh service.
 For a special booking, contact Martha Espinosa ([email protected]).

 Belmond Casa de Sierra Nevada is also the ideal setting for a destination wedding.
 Forget the tropical beach; instead think old-fashioned, romantic charm.
 There are also activities for the wedding guests; before the I-dos, travelers can learn to create those favorite Mexican foods at the onsite Sazon cookery school.
 Note: Up to 80 people can take advantage of this experience.
 As for the actual wedding venue, consider the hotel’s Jardin del Parque, which can host up to 300 guests and is surrounded by flowers and enveloping trees.
-To plan a wedding or special event at the hotel, contact Andrea Zambrano (an[email protected]).
+To plan a wedding or special event at the hotel, contact Andrea Zambrano ([email protected]).

 Pictured: The Rosewood suite at Rosewood San Miguel de Allende comes with a private rooftop that offers a unique viewing point for the city’s skyline.

 For another top stay, travelers should book a guestroom at Rosewood San Miguel de Allende.
 The ground-level rooms have either a private terrace or garden.
 Otherwise, the accommodations on the second and third floors come with private balconies and views of the city.
 Those looking to unwind after traveling should spend a leisurely day at the hotel spa.
 We suggest booking the signature Mole Scrub treatment, which uses an authentic blend of Mole spice and cocoa to exfoliate the skin.
 Therapist Nancy Regeiro is known for her precision and knowledge of lavender.
 Book the Allende Massage, which uses lavender, with Regeiro for the ultimate in revitalization.
 Tip: There is also a spa menu for children ages 5 to 13.
 To create VIP spa reservations, contact Anabel Ramos Acevedo ([email protected]).
 After a day at the spa, dinner in the wine cellar is the perfect way to round off an evening.
 Guests dining at La Cava will feast on a tailored menu that complements the wine or the fine selection of tequilas.
-To book a special dining experience, contact Lucila Ramirez ([email protected]).
+To book a special dining experience, contact Lucila Ramirez ([email protected]m).
 To dine in more of a local scene, travel to the roof to Luna Rooftop Tapas Bar and the 1826 Tequila bar.
 The most requested drink on the menu is the “Mezcal Pepino,” which includes Alipus San Juan mezcal, cucumber, agave honey, lime juice, Tajin chili powder and orange juice.
 Our Suggestion: Stay awhile, order two.

 Want more rooftop access?
 Request a stay in the Rosewood Suite, which is the premium accommodation for couples.
 This room, as we’ve already hinted, comes with a private rooftop and plunge pool.
 It also has the best views of the city.
 Alternatively, families should book one of the seven residences next to the hotel.
 These come with all the comforts of home, including multiple bedrooms, a kitchen, dining room, living room, private parking and a rooftop with a Jacuzzi.